survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Each loader is a function accepting input and returning output.
-They can have side effects as they can emit to the file system and are able to intercept execution to implement ideas such as caching.
+They can have side effects as they can emit to the file system and can intercept execution to implement caching.

 ## Anatomy of a loader

 Webpack supports common JavaScript formats out of the box.
 Other formats can be handled using **loaders** by setting up a loader, or loaders, and connecting those with your directory structure.

-Consider the example below where webpack processes JavaScript through Babel:
+In the example below, webpack processes JavaScript through Babel:

 **webpack.config.js**